rajamuppalla488/DSCI_6015_AI-Cyber-Security/README.md

 ### There are three parts to this project.

-#### 1.The first step is to use the Ember opensource dataset, EMBER-2017 v2, to train a deep neural network to identify PE files as malware or benign.
+#### 1. The first step is to use the Ember opensource dataset, EMBER-2017 v2, to train a deep neural network to identify PE files as malware or benign.
-#### 2.The second task is to upload the model to the cloud and create an endpoint (API) for it.
+#### 2. The second task is to upload the model to the cloud and create an endpoint (API) for it.
-#### 3.The final task is to construct a client that is nothing more than a python script that imports a PE file and determines if it is malware or benign.
+#### 3. The final task is to construct a client that is nothing more than a python script that imports a PE file and determines if it is malware or benign.